 Step 1: Provide your personal contact information and the phone number for an emergency contact.
 Confirm you are at least 18 years of age.

-Step 2: Answer a few questions regarding your experience with Pickathon, your availability, and your general preferences as a Creative Neighborhoods work trade crew member.
+Step 2: Answer a few questions regarding your experience with Pickathon, your availability, and your general preferences as a Creative Neighborhoods Work Trade crew member.

 When providing your availability please keep in mind that your crew chief is expecting that you will be able to work a shift at any time on the days you indicate as available.
 Shifts during the festival can start as early as 6AM and some wrap up as late as 3AM the following day.
 Shifts before and after the festival are usually between the hours of 9AM and 7PM.
 If there are any exceptions or specifics we should know about your stated availability, please let us know in the space provided.